andreasfrisch/boardgame_cardboard_machines/README.md

 #### Ending in terrain
 If a player ends in terrain, that player immediately crashes.

+#### Moving past start tile
+When a player moves through the row which contained her starting space, if that player is the first to do so for the round, she receives a round token.

 ### Testing for Stress
 After moving, a player will test what effect their current stress level had on their driving.